soanagno/abelian-sandpile/README.md

 ![](example.png)

-Fig.  Sandpile converged states for a 64x64 (left) and 512x512 (right).
+Fig.  Sandpile converged states for a 64x64 (left) and 512x512 (right) grid.

 ### Functions included in the automata class: